 On Wednesday I woke up early, did my fasted cardio on the bike, lifted, went to work, and then that night, after working late, then going to get my arms waxed (I know…) I got home around 9:30pm, and hadn’t eaten in hours.
 I was physically and mentally exhausted.
 I asked Rasmus to measure out 200g of egg whites, and I cooked them.
-When I sat down to eat I started dry-heaving and ran to the bathroom.
-I couldn’t even hold food down.
-I sat on the floor and tried to distance myself from my own discomfort, I acknowledged it, let my body feel better, and let my mind re-calibrate.
-Then I came out and finished the eggs.
+I could barely even eat them, I felt sick!

 When I arrived at the beautiful hotel I felt bad because I literally looked like a mess and I was embarrassed that they might not think I was staying there!
-When I got to my mom’s room she was still out (she was giving a lecture on feminist literary theory with a focus on women as objects in literature at the University of London (I think this is so interesting and complex in combination with my bikini competition…)), and I just laid on the floor of the room.
-I angrily took off my jacket, shoe and boot, and laid on the ground.
-I was distraught.
-I did a little meditation practice and got my act together.
+When I got to my mom’s room she was still out (she was giving a lecture on feminist literary theory with a focus on women as objects in literature at the University of London (I think this is so interesting in combination with my bikini competition!…)).
+I did a little meditation practice and got my “act together”.
 I made myself a coffee, took a shower and shaved my legs.
 (I had my fancy tan coming up the next day.)

 My mom walked in a few moments later and it was so great to see her!
 It’d been a few months.
 She said, “OH MY GOD YOU’RE SO SKINNY!
 Oh Brooke, look at you you’re skin and bones… and muscle, of course.
 Look at your little face.
 But, beautiful, you’re so beautiful.”
 It was so good to see her.
 We sat down and giggled and talked.